pauloo27/tuner/README.md

 - Lyrics
 - No "search rate limits" (Tuner doesn't use the youtube API)
 - Show album art (experimental)
+- SoundCloud search support
+- "I'm Feeling Lucky" (play the first result when `!` is used as a prefix for the search query)

 ## Compile